 Sinek explains the way we play the game of business is a paradox.
 Although we treat business like it’s a finite game with a clear winner, “There’s definitely no such thing as winning business . . .
 It doesn’t exist because there’s no end.
 There is no finish line,” he tells Inc.com during an interview on the purpose of his book.
 “If we listen to the language of most leaders, they talk about being the best, being number one and beating their competition,” he continues.

 The challenge facing entrepreneurs or company leaders is changing a long-standing belief.
 Meeting arbitrary projections or completion dates doesn’t equate to “winning.”
-This archaic mindset damages relationships between employers and their teams.
+This dated mindset is indeed a business mistake because it damages relationships between employers and their teams.
 Furthermore, it affects the business and its capabilities.

 In order to progress and advance, Sinek says leaders must avoid this business mistake by changing their perception of business as a finite game.
 Instead, he suggests focusing on building trusting teams.
 Leading infinitely means guiding the company with a broader purpose that people will work sacrificially to achieve.
 In addition, he says leaders must be supportive, create value, and develop an environment where the team feels free to express themselves.

 Sinek also advises a shift in the language used by leaders.
 He believes people should have a sense of progress and achievement, but phrases like “being the best” or “beating out the competition” aren’t constructive.
-Seeing competitors as rivals is one way to make this mental change.
+A typical small business mistake is being overly fierce or harsh in its attitude toward competitors, rather businesses large and small need to recognize the competition’s strengths.
 This helps reveal your company’s strengths and weaknesses, rather than focusing on the short game of beating someone out.